Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 📜 ***Other Notes:***

-  - This unlocker is meant to unlock DLC blocks, so you can use them without paying for DLC.
+  - This unlocker is meant to unlock ONLY DLC blocks so you can use them without paying for DLC.
     - **Armor Skins and Emotes can NOT be unlocked (there is no way).**
       You can use those of dlcs you own.
     - **It is NO LONGER possible to paste DLC items contained in projects**, not even from owned DLCs,